Lutheran High School of Kansas City: Campus

 Lutheran High School is located on a 29 acre in South Kansas City.
 The 143000 sqft educational building includes a full gym, theater, cafeteria, library, science lab, and computer lab.
 The campus also has its own soccer fields.

 The school was originally located on leased property near Interstate 435 and Holmes Road in Kansas City, Missouri.
 Due to the sale of the property, the school purchased the former Benjamin Harrison School from the Kansas City, Missouri, public school system and relocated in spring 1985, where the school would remain for 20 years.
 In summer 2005, Lutheran High School moved to its current location at 12411 Wornall Road.
 The current campus is the former home of the Loretto Academy, which occupied the site from 1964 to 1984.

 Athletics

 Lutheran High School completes in a variety of sports through the Missouri State High School Activities Association.
-The athletic director is Dan Bickel.
-Most sports compete at the Class 1 level, excluding Scholar Bowl, which competes in Class 4 and was district champion from 2021 to 2025.
+The school's athletic director is DJ Dan Bickel.
+Most sports compete at the Class 1 level, with the notable exception of Scholar Bowl which competes in Class 4 and was district champion from 2021 to 2025.
+The school has had one student each compete at the national level in the sports of Scholar Bowl and Track and Field.